You have accessed a U.S. Government Computer System.

 C6 Cloud Optical Properties Users Guide -

-A new Cloud Optical Properties Users Guide has been drafted.
+A new "final" version 1 Cloud Optical Properties Users Guide has been completed.

-This is a part of the 06_L2 data product.
+Note that Cloud Optical Properties is a part of the 06_L2 MODIS data product.

 C6 L3 ATBD & Users Guide -

 A new Level-3 ATBD & Users Guide for Collection 6 is available.

 The reflective solar bands (RSB) of Terra MODIS have experienced relatively large degradation in recent years.
 The current calibration algorithm used in deriving the Collection 5 LUTS does not completely capture and correct for this degradation, which is both wavelength and angle-of-incidence dependent.
 Science data products that utilize the shorter wavelength bands, especially Bands 8 (412 nm), 9 (443 nm) and 3 (469 nm), can expect to see an observable impact in data quality.

 The proposed calibration algorithm improvements in development for Collection 6 LUTs are expected to significantly reduce these impacts.
 These LUTs will be put into production after a thorough review and testing process is completed.

 Near Real-time Hi-Res L1 & L2 Mosaics -

 View near-real time mosaic images of MODIS granules